Knee arthrodesis involves fusion of the knee surgically. Knee arthrodesis provides stable knee but at the cost of the motion of the knee.

 Compression Arthrodesis with External Fixation

-It is done in knees with minimal bone loss and broad cancellous surfaces with adequate cortical bone to allow good bony apposition and compression.
+It is done in knees with minimal bone loss and broad cancellous surfaces with an adequate cortical bone to allow good bony apposition and compression.

 Advantages of compression knee arthrodesis